 DAY 2: The Vatican + Catacombs OR Villa Borghese OR Trastevere & Food Tour

-PLANNING TIP: Book the Vatican Museum tickets or a Vatican tour in advance.
+PLANNING TIP: Book the Vatican Museum & Sistine Chapel tickets or a Vatican tour in advance.
 Wear clothing that covers your shoulders and knees.
 Also, keep in mind that the Vatican Museums are closed on Sundays and also on some religious holidays, so adjust your itinerary accordingly.
 And – normally – you can still visit St. Peter’s Basilica even if the museums are closed.
-If you plan to do the Catacombs tour, visit the Borghese Gallery, or do the food tour, be sure to book in advance as well (see below for more info).
+If you plan to do the Catacombs tour, visit the Borghese Gallery, or do the food tour, be sure to book these in advance as well (see below for more info).

 EARLY MORNING: St. Angelo Bridge & St. Peter’s Square

-In the morning of your second day in Rome, walk to the Vatican.
+On the morning of your second day in Rome, walk to the Vatican.
 Coming from the city center, you’ll pass St. Angelo Bridge and Castel Sant’Angelo.

 The bridge and this entire area is always crowded during the day, so early morning is by far the best time to appreciate it.